 Europechain, built on DPOS software, is an example of a set up that is compatible in this respect.

 As with everywhere else, with Europechain the dApps are data controllers.
 They must conclude a processing agreement with the limited liability company Europechain B.V., which will be the data processor.
 Before dApps are allowed to deploy on the Europechain public blockchain, they will have to prove that they will not store sensitive data on-chain.

 Europechain B.V. concludes sub-processor agreements with all the nodes (the block producers).
 Without concluding a (sub)processor agreement, a party cannot run a dApp or become a node.

-If there is no dApp involved in transaction (e.g. in the event of token transfers on the base layer) Europechain B.V. is controller.
-In that event the nodes are not sub-processors but processors.
+If there is no dApp involved in the transaction (e.g. in the event of token transfers on the base layer) Europechain B.V. is the controller.
+In that event, the nodes are not sub-processors but processors.
 The agreements are drafted such that they allow for that.

 These agreements have dispute resolutions in them so that the powers of Europechain B.V. are in check and the nodes can be easily forced to comply with Europechain B.V.’s instructions.

 This set up allows for adequate control to ensure the people are informed and are able to submit their request with a competent and compliant entity.
 Furthermore, this allows for the contractual infrastructure required under the GDPR.